History & Buildings

 The site was purchased by the Alderman J G Graves Trust in 1935 and donated to the City of Sheffield.
 It was restored by the Council for the Conservation of Sheffield Antiquities and developed as a museum by the City of Sheffield Museums Department who opened it to the public in April 1970.

-The site was transferred to Kelham Island Museum Trust in the late 1990s and is now managed by Sheffield Industrial Museums Trust.
+The site was transferred to Kelham Island Museum Trust in the late 1990s which later became Sheffield Industrial Museums Trust.
+The site is now part of Sheffield Museums Trust.

 Copyright Sheffield City Museums.